About Kati Taunt

-I work as a trainer, consultant and therapist.
 I am a registered social worker and accredited cognitive behavioural therapist.
 I am trained in Eye Movement Desensitization and Reprocessing, Solution Focused Therapy, Theraplay, Dyadic Developmental Psychotherapy and Systemic Family Psychotherapy.
-I am currently in my 10th year of training in Systems Centred Theory.
+I am currently in my 14th year of training in Systems Centred Theory.

 I am one of only two licenced ARC (Attachment, Regulation and Competency) trainers outside of the United States.
 Please see arcframework.org more information.

+I also offer group work and processing spaces for teams and organisations.
 I am based in Hertfordshire but travel nationally to consult and train.

 What is Trauma-Informed Practice?